Official Rules and Regulations

 1. Catch and release has been used for many years by anglers throughout the world in an effort to conserve fish stocks.
 Studies have shown that the survival rate of released fish caught using artificial lures with a single barbless hook is sufficiently high enough to have a beneficial effect upon fish populations.
 The Tyee Club of BC supports the practice of catch and release of chinook of all sizes, when the chinook can be released in a healthy condition.

-2. All catch and released Tyee must adhere to the following:
+2. To be eligible for a catch and release pin please adhere to the following:

 a) The angler may be a Registered, Life, Honorary or Angler member of The Tyee Club.
 Releasing a Tyee under this section does not fulfill the requirement for an Angler (sec.
 D(3)(d)) to become a Registered Member;